Ad115/RNAseq-pipeline/logs/project_log.md

 ## September 16

 - The SAM to BAM convertion script was reformatted to be run with the new files and the process is now running.
+- The processes completed without errors and the SAM files where deleted as they are much larger and contain the same information as the respective BAM.